SolaceLabs/solace-pretty-dump/README.md

 ```

 ## Miscellaneous

 ### Subscriber ACK window size

 PrettyDUmp sets the subscriber window size to 20.
 This provides moderate performance.
-Override this with environment variable `PRETTY_SUB_ACK_WINDOW_SIZE`, range 1..255.
+Override this with argument  `--SUB_ACK_WINDOW_SIZE=n`, range 1..255.
 Note that consumer ACKs are asynchronous, and the API will only send them once a second (by default) unless the ACK window has closed 60% (by default).
 Setting the window size to 1 means that ACKs will be flushed immediately, which is quicker but might incur a performance penalty at higher message rates due to chattier comms.
 However, when looking at Open Telemetry distributed trace logs, the broker `send` span will complete significantly faster.